 A statement that the information that you have supplied is accurate, and indicating that “under penalty of perjury,” you are the copyright owner or are authorized to act on the copyright owner’s behalf.
 A signature or the electronic equivalent from the copyright holder or authorized representative.

 ConsumerNotice.org’s agent for copyright issues relating to this website is as follows:

-**If you have any questions regarding any information found on this website we invite you to either fill out our contact form or contact us at webmaster@ConsumerNotice.org
+**If you have any questions regarding any information found on this website, contact us at email@example.com

 Special State Disclaimers Regarding Specialty Areas Of Practice

 Some states require additional disclaimers concerning specialty areas of practice.
 Those are as follows: